cdfoundation/sig-interoperability/docs/vocabulary.md

 * Aliases: Compile
 * Inputs: Software Source, Binary Source
 * Outputs: Generated Software, Generated Binaries
-* Other Results and Side Effects: N/A
+* Other Results and Side Effects: The build may also capture point-in-time details about the build environment and tools (compiler versions, package manager versions, task container versions in tekton, OS versions etc.) for anyone who wants to rebuild or understand a build.

 #### Test Stage
 * Semantics: Test, scan, verify, and lint software and documentation.